 - You are accessing the VM via the published service URL and higher-range port number assigned by Skytap (example:

-- The guest operating system firewall is not blocking the connection.
+- The guest operating system firewall isn’t blocking the connection.

-- Your corporate or home firewall is not blocking the connection.
+- Your corporate or home firewall isn’t blocking the connection.
 Some firewalls may be configured to block high-range port numbers.
-For more information about the IP addresses and port range numbers that need to be whitelisted, see the Published services section of What IP addresses and port ranges does Skytap use?
+For more information about the IP addresses and port range numbers that should be added to an allowlist, see the Published services section of What IP addresses and port ranges does Skytap use?

 - You can't connect to a published service from another VM in the same environment.
 For more information, see Can I connect to a public IP address or published service from another VM in the same environment?

-- Some protocols do not work as expected with published services, including:
+- Some protocols don't work as expected with published services, including:

 - FTP and other protocols that make secondary connections on different port numbers.

-- Protocols that do not work behind a Network Address Translation or Port Address Translation (NAT/PAT) gateway.
+- Protocols that don't work behind a Network Address Translation or Port Address Translation (NAT/PAT) gateway.